-The WI-1000X are compatible with the Sony Headphones Connect app and it gives access to lots of customization options, as much as on the WH-1000MX3 over-ears.
+The Sony WI-1000X are compatible with the Sony Headphones Connect app, and it gives access to lots of customization options, as much as on the WH-1000MX3 over-ears.
 You can customize the sound to your liking thanks to a graphic equalizer and presets.
-You can also adjust the amount of noise cancellation to your desire.
 The app is well designed and easy to use.

 The WI-1000X can connect simultaneously to two devices which is great if you want to switch between your computer and your phone.
 They also have NFC on the right side of the neckband for an easier and quicker pairing procedure.

 Like most Bluetooth-only headphones, the WI-1000X have too much latency to watch video content or for gaming.
 However, they are compatible with the aptX codec, which provides less latency issues, but still won’t be low enough for videos and gaming.